exolicious/tech-assessment-2.0/README.md

   - ...

 - <b>Frontend: </b>
-  - Allow the user to choose a period of time, in which he wants to look at his transactions
+  - Allow the user to choose a period of time, for which the transactions will get listed (as opposoed to receiving them all at once)
+  - Pagination
   - Allow for more Banking-Use-Cases to be accessible by the user (depending on what the Bank-APIs offer)
-  - Pagination
   - Introduce a State-Management library (store), especially as the Application gets more features

 - <b>General: </b>